Independent auditor’s report

 The proprietary funds represent two distinct types of activities:

-These funds typically are meant to be self-supporting and the positive net position indicates that the customers have paid the full cost of the services provided.
-However, it is also important to focus on working capital (current assets less current liabilities) to determine the financial health of these types of funds and their ability to stay current on payments.
+These funds typically are meant to be self-supporting, and the positive net position indicates that the customers have paid the full cost of the services provided.
+However, it’s also important to focus on working capital (current assets and less current liabilities) to determine the financial health of these types of funds and their ability to stay current on payments.
+Additional ratios that are helpful in determining the funds’ ability to pay obligations as they come due in the near term are current ratio (currents assets divided by current liabilities) and quick ratio (cash with current investments divided by current liabilities).
+Every municipality has different circumstances so it’s difficult to set a fixed number that a government should achieve.
+Therefore, these ratios are helpful to compare to themselves over extended period of time.
+It’s generally thought that a number of 2 or higher is a positive indicator.

 Notes to the financial statements